-The Department of Health (DH) asked the National Institute for Health and Clinical Excellence (NICE) to produce public health guidance on preventing unintentional injuries in the home among children and young people aged under 15.
+The Department of Health (DH) asked the National Institute for Health and Care Excellence (NICE) to produce public health guidance on preventing unintentional injuries in the home among children and young people aged under 15.
 This guidance focuses on home-safety assessments and the supply and installation of home safety equipment.
 It aims to prevent unintentional injuries among all children and young people but in particular, those living in disadvantaged circumstances, as they are at increased risk compared to the general population.

 The guidance is for commissioners and providers of health services, environmental health services, housing services and associations, local authority children's services, local authority health and wellbeing boards, local authorities and their strategic partnerships, local safeguarding children boards, police, fire and rescue services, Sure Start and children's centres.

 It is also for practitioners who visit families and carers with children and young people aged under 15 (including GPs, midwives, social workers and health visitors).